eatonphil/ponyo/README.md

 Ponyo is a work in progress.
 For a roadmap of modules, see ROADMAP.md

-* ponyo-doc - documentation generator
+* ponyo-doc: generates HTML from signatures (currently)
+  * As the Standard ML parser matures, it will not need to parse signatures
-* ponyo-build - build tool
+* ponyo-build: high-level tool for building (Ponyo) projects
 * containers
   * binary search tree
 * HTTP client and server